The emblem of the town of Kufstein, the Kufstein Fortress with its open-air arena, is a popular destination in North Tyrol.

 € 26.00 family ticket (2 adults with children)

-Dogs are admitted in the fortress (on a leash), in the inn of the fortress they get fresh water.
+Ascent and descent by panorama cable car included.
+Dogs are admitted in the fortress (on a leash), in the inn they'll get fresh water.
 In the museum, however, your four-legged friend is not admitted.
+The fortress stays open all year round, the summer season 2023 will start on April 1.